pyanoxyz/.github/profile/ROADMAP.md

 - Performance monitoring
 - Update management

-#### Monitoring and Alert System
+### Monitoring and Alert System
 - Detect and resolve performance issues
 - Set up alerts for anomalies or failures

 ## Phase 8: Post-Deployment (Ongoing)

-#### Continuous Improvement
+### Continuous Improvement
 - Regularly update and refine the system and integrate new opensource models
 - Incorporate user feedback and suggestions

-#### Adapt to Changing Requirements
+### Adapt to Changing Requirements
 - Stay up-to-date with project needs
 - Make necessary adjustments to the DevRel agent

-# Key Milestones & Deliverables
-## Current

-✅ RAG-based DevRel agent operational

-✅ Multi-platform integration

-✅ Basic Q&A capabilities

-## Month 6

-✅ Advanced DevRel automation

-✅ Comprehensive PR & Issue management

-✅ Enhanced platform integration

-## Month 10

-✅ Complete community engagement suite

-✅ Analytics dashboard

-✅ Performance metrics

-## Month 20

-✅ Full Edge AI deployment

-✅ Local processing capability

-✅ Enterprise-ready features

-# Technical Requirements
-## Current Phase

-- Cloud infrastructure
-- RAG implementation
-- Platform APIs
-- Analytics tools

-## Edge Phase

-- 16GB+ RAM
-- M Chips Apple or equivalent Nvidia GPUs or Edge Hardware
-- Edge runtime environment(Our own Rust runtime to squeeze performance from Edge devices)

-# Success Metrics
+## Success Metrics

-## 95% accurate responses to developer queries
+### 95% accurate responses to developer queries
-## <2 minute average response time
+### <2 minute average response time
-## 80% automation of routine DevRel tasks
+### 80% automation of routine DevRel tasks
-## 80% reduction in manual community management
+### 80% reduction in manual community management
-## Post-Edge: 99% reduction in cloud costs
+### Post-Edge: 99% reduction in cloud costs

-This roadmap builds on our existing RAG-based DevRel agent and gradually transitions to Edge AI capabilities while maintaining and enhancing core functionalities.
+this roadmap focuses on building a scalable, efficient AI Workforce platform with emphasis on agent collaboration, edge processing, and enterprise-grade reliability.